delawaremathguy/ShoppingList15/README.md

 * (*13 Jul*) some source file reorganization has happened.
 * (*13 Jul*) a similar program has now been carried out so the the DataManager vends struct representations of Location objects, called (for now) `LocationStruct`s.
 Similarly, what was previously a `DraftLocation` is now a `LocationViewModel`, used for a `LocationEditView`.
 * (*13 Jul*) all seems to be working fine, and while there remains much testing to do and some code cleaning to do, no SwiftUI view actually sees a Core Data object; rather, it sees a struct representation of the object, and i have to say, SwiftUI is now very, very happy (although some complexity is now hidden in the DataManager to support this).
 * (*13 Jul*) reminder: this branch remains somewhat experimental, so some things are still a little bit rough!
+* (*14 Jul*) fixed picker issue with ItemEditView.  cleaning and renaming done.  more consistency in handling of data updates working with both LocationStructs and ItemStructs (and maybe more to come).  prognosis is now very good, app starting to look solid again.  now we just have to figure out if it was all worth the effort (!)

 Please be sure to consult the ChangeLog below for a list of all updates since the initial release of the project on 23 December, 2021.